Accessing the Neuroimaging Data Releases

 Downloading Neuroimaging Data Release Data from the FCP-INDI S3 Bucket

 Data for the Rockland Sample Neuroimaging Data Release are available for download in an Amazon Web Services S3 bucket.
-The bucket is publicly available and the path is s3://fcp-indi/data/Projects/RocklandSample/RawDataBIDSLatest.
-The data is currently organized as follows:
+The bucket is publicly available and the path is s3://fcp-indi/data/Projects/RocklandSample/RawDataBIDSLatest

-RawDataBidsLatest : The latest data release of raw data organized in the BIDS format.
-This folder includes data from all the releases.
-Since BIDS makes provisions for phenotypic and data collected during scanning (physiological,event-related), this data is also included in this folder in addition to the MRI series NifTIs.
+This is the latest data release of raw data organized in the BIDS format.
+This folder includes data from all releases.
+Since the BIDS format makes provisions for phenotypic and data collected during scanning (physiological,event-related), this data is also included in this folder in addition to the MRI series NifTIs.
 DICOMs are not included.
-AWS Links
+This file AWS Links contains the links to all the imaging files in the S3 bucket.
+It also contains information regarding gender, age (years), and handedness (Edinburg Handedness Inventory – EHI) for each participant at each imaging session.
+Information about the coding of the visit sessions can be seen here.

-Step-by-step instructions to download: Here you can see here a pdf with step-by-step instruction on how to download neuroimaging data using a bash or a python script.
+Click here for Step-by-step instruction on how to download neuroimaging data using a bash or a python script.

 There are file transfer programs that can handle S3 natively and will allow you to navigate through the data using a file browser.
-Cyberduck (we recommend using version 5.03 or previous version) is one such program that works with Windows and Mac OS X. Cyberduck also has a command line version that works with Windows, Mac OS X, and Linux.
+Cyberduck is one such program that works with Windows and Mac OS X. Cyberduck also has a command line version that works with Windows, Mac OS X, and Linux.
 Instructions for using Cyberduck are as follows:

 1. Open Cyberduck and click on Open Connection.